 The District is primarily industrial in character reflecting the rail and warehouse uses that were common in the area.
 New streetscape improvements on 8th Street exemplify this character through the use of brick pavers and steel furnishings.
-Above: Trestle Bridge over the Boise River

 Architecture in the District is characterized by one and two-story warehouse masonry buildings.
 They have an industrial character that includes large punched windows and loading docks and they are built to the edges of the public rights-ofway.
 Materials are primarily brick and concrete of various colors or painted brick.
-Newly-installed streetscape improvements add richness and character to the pub realm.
+Newly-installed streetscape improvements add richness and character to the public